V-1 flying bomb: Anti-aircraft guns

 The British defence against German long-range weapons was known by the codename Operation Crossbow with Operation Diver covering countermeasures to the V-1.
 Anti-aircraft guns of the Royal Artillery and RAF Regiment redeployed in several movements: first in mid-June 1944 from positions on the North Downs to the south coast of England, then a cordon closing the Thames Estuary to attacks from the east.
 In September 1944 a new linear defence line was formed on the coast of East Anglia, and finally in December there was a further layout along the Lincolnshire–Yorkshire coast.
 The deployments were prompted by changes to the approach tracks of the V-1 as launch sites were overrun by the Allies' advance.

 On the first night of sustained bombardment, the anti-aircraft crews around Croydon were jubilant—suddenly they were downing unprecedented numbers of German bombers; most of their targets burst into flames and fell when their engines cut out.
 There was great disappointment when the truth was announced.
 Anti-aircraft gunners soon found that such small fast-moving targets were, in fact, very difficult to hit.
 The cruising altitude of the V-1, between 600 and 900 m, meant that anti-aircraft guns could not traverse fast enough to hit the missile.

-The standard British QF 3.7-inch mobile gun could not cope with the altitude and speed of the V-1.
-However, the static version of the QF 3.7-inch, designed for a permanent concrete platform, had a faster traverse.
+The standard British QF 3.7 in mobile gun could not cope with the altitude and speed of the V-1.
+However, the static version of the QF gun, designed for a permanent concrete platform, had a faster traverse.
 The cost and delay of installing new permanent platforms for the guns was found to be unnecessary as a temporary platform devised by the Royal Electrical and Mechanical Engineers and made from railway sleepers and rails was found to be adequate for the static guns, making them considerably easier to re-deploy as the V-1 threat changed.
 (Note: This was known as a Pyle platform, after the head of Anti-Aircraft Command, General Frederick Pile.)